ntu-aris/caric/index.md

 * On Ubuntu 18.04, Gazebo 11 is needed, otherwise Gazebo may crash due to conflict between the GPU-based lidar simulator and the raytracing operations in our custom-built `gazebo_ppcom_plugin.cpp`.

 * Protobuf version: We have tested protobuf 3.0.0 and 3.6.1 with our packages.
 Protobuf version can be checked by the command `protoc --version`.
-If protoc version needs to be updated, try to remove protoc, and then reinstall with `sudo apt install protobuf-compiler`.
-There can be multiple versions of the protobuf installed in the system.
+If protoc version needs to be updated, try removing protoc and then reinstall with `sudo apt install protobuf-compiler`.
+There can be multiple versions of protobuf installed in the system.
 You can find the locations of the version used by the command `whereis protoc`.

 ##  4.2.
 Install the CARIC packages
 Once the dependencis have been installed, please create a new workspace for CARIC, clone the necessary packages into it, and compile: